Python Programming Tutorial

 import re

-pattern = re.compile(r"\\bPython\\b")
+pattern = re.compile(r"\bPython\b")

-match = pattern.search("Hello, Python world!")
+match = pattern.search("Learning Python is fun!")

 print(match.group() if match else "No match found")